-The Altra Lone Peak design is ingenious.
+The Altra Lone Peak 6 design is ingenious and greatly improves on its predecessor.
 Although it’s not waterproof (the design is more focused on breathability), it does have gaiter tabs that do an excellent job of keeping dirt and stones from entering your shoe while on the trail.

-At 1 lb 2.4 oz for the pair, these are among the lightest hiking shoes on the market.
+At 10.6 oz per shoe these are among the lightest hiking shoes on the market.